FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/01-get-started-stwc/_index.md

     -   Mozilla Firefox - latest version
     -   Apple Safari - latest version
     -   Google Chrome - latest version
--   a URL supplied to you by your company for ST Web Client connection to respective <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> service.
+-   a URL supplied to you by your company for ST Web Client connection to respective {{< SecureTransport/componentshortname >}} service.
 This URL is usually in the format: `https://st.example.com:443`
 -   either a sign-in credentials (user ID and password) to the ST Web Client, or a specially produced certificate for your user.
 The credentials and / or certificates are issued and supplied to you by your company.

-After you have everything prepared, you can go on and sign in to the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>
+After you have everything prepared, you can go on and sign in to the

 <span id="Sign"></span>

-## Sign in to <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>
+## Sign in to

-You can sign in to <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> via user account credentials or via a certificate.
+You can sign in to via user account credentials or via a certificate.

 ### Sign in using account credentials